deepakness/clean-blue-webpage/README.md

 ![Clean Blue Webpage](/assets/screenshot.png)

-You can download the contents of this repository or fork it to your account, to start using.
+You can either [download this repository](https://github.com/deepakness/clean-blue-webpage/archive/refs/heads/master.zip) or [fork it to your account](https://github.com/deepakness/clean-blue-webpage/fork), to start using.